Refugee centre in Tallinn

 Here's how we support people fleeing the war in Ukraine:

-- assessing and covering the refugee's primary needs and advising on social assistance.
+- we assess and, if necessary, cover the refugee's primary assistance needs and advise on social assistance issues

-- Unemployment Insurance Fund (Töötukassa) offers advice on finding a job
+- The unemployment Insurance Fund offers counseling for finding a job

 Important phone numbers